-Personal ID - a ten-digit individual number assigned to an applicant when they register to use Apply.
+Personal ID - a ten-digit individual number assigned to an applicant when they start their application.
 Applicants will be asked to provide this number if they contact our Customer Experience Centre.

 Personal statement - a piece of text applicants write to show why they're applying, and why they'd be a great student for a university or college to accept.